sudo-run-dos-run/utf8snow/README.md

   * Nicely self-contained
 * No dependencies like jQuery, all native JavaScript

+# How to use it (namespace)
+After adding the script, the API is located at: "utf8snow".
+* Example: Start the script via
+  *utf8snow.startSnow();

 # How it looks
 Comes with 2 modes:
 * characters, and